 A study by the Institute for Building Physics in Stuttgart has shown that the U-value of a thermal insulation structure is reduced by a factor of 4.8.¹⁾ When applied to a practical case, this means that the same amount of energy is required for heating a home with a living space of 80 m² where airtightness leaks are present as would be required for an airtight house with a floor area of around 400 m².

 The uncontrolled entry of air can also have a negative impact on the indoor environment, e.g. due to draughts, excessively dry indoor air in wintertime, or rapid, unpleasant heating-up in summertime.

 Only a gap-free thermal insulation structure provides the full insulation value

-According to a survey in the year 2000, buildings in Central Europe consume 22 l of oil/m² (220 kWh/m²) of living space for room heating on average; a passive house requires only 1 l, while a 3-litre house uses 3 l of oil/m², as the name suggests – assuming that the airtightness is perfect.
-Gaps in the airtightness layer of buildings lead to an increase in the energy requirement per square metre of living space.
+According to a survey conducted in the year 2000, buildings in Central Europe consume 22 litres of oil per m² of living space (220 kWh/m²) for room heating on average; a passive house requires only 1 litre, while a 3-litre house uses 3 litres of oil per m², as the name suggests – assuming that the airtightness is perfect.
+Gaps in the airtightness layer of buildings lead to a significant increase in the energy requirement per square metre of living space.

 ¹) The Institute for Building Physics in Stuttgart carried out tests on a 1 m x 1 m thermal insulation structure with an insulation thickness of 14 cm.
 With gap-free, airtight installation, the previously calculated insulation performance of 0.30 W/(m² K) was achieved.
 However, if the same structure has a gap with a width of just 1 mm in its airtightness layer, the U value worsens to 1.44 W/(m² K).
 In other words, almost five times more heat is lost compared to the airtight structure.